APSI-2020/apsi-backend/README.md

   },
   {
     "type": "TAKES_ANY_OF",
-    "courses": ['APSI']
+    "courses": ['APSI', 'BEST']
   }
 ]
+``

-* User does not belong to any of
+* User does not belong to any of those groups and does not take APSI and BEST courses ``
 [
   {
     "type": "DOES_NOT_BELONG_TO_ANY_OF",